Spanish Sentence Structure

 • Las mujeres sonríen. – The women smile.

-• El niño juega. –The boy splay.
+• El niño juega. – The boy plays.

 • Los niños juegan. – The boys play.